 Visitors need to sign a waiver before entering - and for good reason.
-Guests are pushed, prodded, groped, and verbally abused by actors who portray a wide array of terrifying characters and creatures.
+Guests are pushed, prodded, groped, and verbally dressed down by actors who portray a wide array of terrifying characters and creatures.
 Many guests don't make it very far and use the safe word to escape early.
 While not for everyone, some guests report the experience as life changing.
 If they can make it through the Gates of Hell, they reason, they can do pretty much anything.

 Here's all the literally gory details.

-When you buy your tickets for the haunted house, you're warned you must be prepared to be separated from your group, tolerate simulated sexual assault and harassment, and have your clothing possibly damaged or removed.
+When you buy your tickets for the haunted house, you're warned you must be prepared to be separated from your group, tolerate simulated assault and harassment, and have your clothing possibly damaged or removed.
 They also include the warning that you should not resist anything that occurs during the experience.
 The websites warns that resisting or fighting with the actors could lead to serious accidents or injuries.

 It’s not just the actors who make visitors physically uncomfortable.
 In one room, guests are actually subjected to mild electric shocks.
 According to reviewers, visitors experience painful shocks as they scream and attempt to exit the room.
 This is probably one of the reasons guests with pacemakers are not allowed to go through the haunted house.